 What other changes occur with normal aging and cognition?

-- Language ("The words, their pronunciation, and the methods of combining them used and understood by a community") is modestly affected by aging.
+- Language ("words, their pronunciation, and the ways we combine them to be used and understood") is modestly affected by aging.

 - Some modest decline is seen with spontaneous word finding ("tip of the tongue") and verbal fluency (takes longer to "get the words out").